Days, Months and Seasons

 Most of the world now uses the decimal system, ten being the number of our fingers and thumbs.
 Very handy.

-We doubt the Egyptians had 60 fingers and thumbs, but nevertheless, it is likely they used their digits for counting.
 Each finger (not the thumb) has three bones.
 By using the tip of the right thumb, you can count by pointing to the each of the three bones of each of the four fingers of the right hand, totalling 12.
 Having counted up to 12, raise a finger on the left hand, then start counting again to 12 on the right hand.
 After raising the thumb and all four fingers on the left hand, you've reached 60 (3 x 4 x 5).

 Alternatively, they might have counted the average resting heart beat at 60 pulses per minute, and 60 of those, times 24, took exactly one day.
 What patience!